David Bowie Part 1: Transition & Tribute (1992)

 🏛️ Registry Office

-🗒️ Note: A private civil ceremony held with only two witnesses present.
-This marks the beginning of a stable personal era that would deeply influence the lyrical themes of his upcoming solo work.
+🗒️ Notes: David and Iman are legally married in a private civil ceremony with only two witnesses present.
+This union marks the beginning of a period of deep personal stability that would profoundly influence the lyrical and emotional themes of his 1990s output.

 📅 1992-05-15